kaixinishappy/summer2026-intern-thesis-kai/README.md

   carry the same weight as the count itself.
 The `unclear` labels (2 of 19, both Barclays) mark passages the model itself declined to call.

-## Config

-All tunable parameters (ticker baskets, keyword groups, composite weight, resampling frequency, PELT penalty) live in the `CONFIG` block at the top of `build_index.py`.